menvuthy/Vuthy/_posts/2020-10-23-flood-cambo.md

 {% include gallery caption="Figure 1: Report and data summary on flood impact in 2020 in Cambodia." %}

 Even though various data were collected and described in Figure 1 by NCDM, the area of flooding which shows the extend and location of flooding has remained unofficially published by any related institutions.
 Therefore, I would like to reveal a quick method to detect and extract the inundated area based on Sentinel-1 SAR GRD images by using Google Earth Engine in QGIS application.
+The objectives are as follows:
+{: style="text-align: justify;"}

+1. Visualize the Sentinel-1 SAR GRD images of Cambodia from 15th to 20th October 2020 which is the most servere flooding period in the region.
+2. Detect inundation area in the images by setting a specific threshold value for waterbody.
+3. Extract and export the image of inundation area as a GeoTIFF or Raster format from the cloud storage of Google Earth Engine.
 {: style="text-align: justify;"}

 ## Overview of Inundation Area in Cambodia